immunant/c2rust/README.md

 - `EXTRA_TFLAGS` passes extra flags to the transpiler itself
 - `TOOLCHAIN` controls which toolchain `cargo build`s the transpiled code (must start with a + character)
+- `C2RUST_DIR` is the path to a local checkout of the c2rust sources.
+Runtime support crates from this checkout will be used instead of pulling them from crates.io.

 # TODOs
 - [ ] check requirements on macOS